EffieChantzi/COMBImageDL/modules/COMBO-C/COMBO_C_README.md

  ![Demo_inter_plate](demo/COMBO_C_InterPlate.gif)

- The inter-plate analysis results are saved under the main data directory that was set up in the begining.
+ The inter-plate analysis results are saved under the main data directory that was set up in the beginning.
 See below:

  ```
  CUSP9